DavidSchinazi/draft-cms-masque-connect-ip/draft-cms-masque-connect-ip.md

 information, such as language tags, that would aid comprehension by any entity other than the one that created the text.

-Note that the SHUTDOWN message is informational, the tunnel is only closed when its corresponding CONNECT-IP stream is closed.
-Endpoints MAY close the tunnel with a reason phrase by sending the SHUTDOWN message with the FIN bit set on the underlying QUIC STREAM frame that carried it.
+Note that the SHUTDOWN capsule is informational, the tunnel is only closed when its corresponding CONNECT-IP stream is closed.
+Endpoints MAY close the tunnel with a reason phrase by sending the SHUTDOWN capsule with the FIN bit set on the underlying QUIC STREAM frame that carried it.

-## ATOMIC_START Message
+## ATOMIC_START Capsule

-The ATOMIC_START message allows an endpoint to create an atomic set of messages.
-This message uses a CONNECT-IP Stream Chunk Type of 0x07.
+The ATOMIC_START capsule allows an endpoint to create an atomic set of capsules.
+This capsule uses a Capsule Type of 0xfff106.
 Its value uses the following format:

 ~~~
-ATOMIC_START Message {
+ATOMIC_START Capsule {
 }
 ~~~
-{: #atomic-start-format title="ATOMIC_START Message Format"}
+{: #atomic-start-format title="ATOMIC_START Capsule Format"}

-Upon receiving an ATOMIC_START message, an endpoint MUST buffer all incoming known messages until it receives an ATOMIC_END message.
-Endpoints MUST NOT send two ATOMIC_START messages without an ATOMIC_END message between them.
+Upon receiving an ATOMIC_START capsule, an endpoint MUST buffer all incoming known capsules until it receives an ATOMIC_END capsule.
+Endpoints MUST NOT send two ATOMIC_START capsules without an ATOMIC_END capsule between them.

-Endpoints MUST NOT buffer unknown messages.
-Endpoints MAY choose to immediately process IP_PACKET and SHUTDOWN messages instead of buffering them.
-Extensions that register new message types MAY specify that it is allowed to skip buffering for them.
+Endpoints MUST NOT buffer unknown capsules.
+Endpoints MAY choose to immediately process IP_PACKET and SHUTDOWN capsules instead of buffering them.
+Extensions that register new capsule types MAY specify that it is allowed to skip buffering for them.

 The purpose of this frame is to avoid timing issues where an endpoint installs